jekyll/jekyll/site/docs/windows.md

 ## Encoding

-If you use UTF-8 encoding, make sure that no <code>BOM</code> header characters exist in your files or very, very bad things will happen to Jekyll.
+If you use UTF-8 encoding, make sure that no `BOM` header characters exist in your files or very, very bad things will happen to Jekyll.
 This is especially relevant if you're running Jekyll on Windows.

 Additionally, you might need to change the code page of the console window to UTF-8 in case you get a "Liquid Exception: Incompatible character encoding" error during the site generation process.
 It can be done with the following command: